AN INDEPENDENT PUBLISHER OF LITERATURE

 Just as the milkweed plant is the site of metamorphosis for butterflies, Milkweed Editions serves as a source of publications that transcend boundaries and foster transformation.
 We identify and nurture outstanding literary voices and connect writers with readers in new and innovative ways.
 We are a driving force for sustaining outstanding literature and exceptional authors in the context of profound changes in the field.

 Founded in Minneapolis in 1980, Milkweed Editions is one of the nation’s leading independent, nonprofit literary publishers.
-Publishing fifteen to twenty books each year, we have some three hundred titles in print, and nearly four million copies of our books in circulation.
+Publishing eighteen to twenty books each year, we have some three hundred fifty titles in print, and nearly four million copies of our books in circulation.
 Over the past three decades, our books and authors have received hundreds of awards and designations of national significance, including three Lannan Literary Awards, four Whiting Awards, the Los Angeles Times Book Prize for Poetry, three American Book Awards, and seven New York Times Book Review Notable Books of the Year.
 We are also the proud publisher of thirteen winners of the Minnesota Book Award.
 Locally, nationally, and internationally, Milkweed Editions is widely respected for the excellence of our publishing program.

 Operating as a nonprofit organization allows us to choose titles on the basis of artistic excellence and transformative potential, and to invest significant resources in developing writers’ work and promoting it energetically, benefiting our authors for many years beyond publication.
 It is challenging—editorially, financially, and organizationally—to publish with such breadth and variety, particularly with a program including many writers as yet unknown to the general reading public.
 But in the context of unprecedented consolidation and heightened focus on profitability in the book business, we feel strongly that it is just this challenge—the unique mix of books it creates, the entrepreneurial approach it requires—that makes Milkweed Editions a significant force in the publishing world, and a highly respected home for emerging artists.